• Home |

 Golden Tiger 7.62x39 Review

 As a kid, I never wondered what ammo my dad was loading when we’d go out to the range.
-All I knew at the time was that he’d put a couple of ammo cans in the back of his 1979 F-150 (we called it the Beast), put his SKS behind the seat, and we’d head out to the range.
-When the ammo shortages hit the USA, I asked him what was in all of those ammo cans (I wanted the inventory we had back in the day), and he said, “Golden Tiger.”
+All I knew at the time was that he’d put a couple of ammo cans in the back of his '79 F-150 (we called it "The Beast"), tuck his SKS behind the seat, and we’d all head out to the range.

-The Golden Tiger 7.62x39 is more than just Russian mil-spec ammunition.
-It’s accurate, reloadable, and you can get it for a good price.
+Golden Tiger 7.62x39 is more than just Russian mil-spec ammunition.
+It’s accurate, and you can get it for a good price.
 I’d definitely recommend stockpiling it when you can get it.
 If you’re in a hurry, check our inventory HERE.

 Golden Tiger 7.62x39 Overview

-Golden Tiger is more than what you’d expect from Russian mil-spec ammunition.
-I like to refer to it as SHTF ammo.
-It’s cheap, quality ammunition that’s easy to stockpile and performs flawlessly.
-Essentially, you’d do well to have a few thousand-round boxes in your closet if society collapses to ensure your Yugo SKS or WASR 10/63 never runs dry.
+Golden Tiger is more than what you’d expect from Russian mil-spec.
+I refer to it as "SHTF ammo" (meaning: stuff hits the fan).
+It’s cheap yet reliable ammunition; easy to stockpile, and performs flawlessly.
+You’d do well to have a few thousand-round boxes in your closet if society collapses to ensure your Yugo SKS or WASR 10/63 never runs dry.
+(Ask any survivalist and they will agree: survival is easier when you have an AK-47.)

 7.62x39 ammo